Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 ## IRCCloud

-[IRCCloud](https://irccloud.com) essentially provides bouncers as a service, though they use a custom API that in practice only works with their clients, and their server software is closed-source at the time of writing.
+[IRCCloud](https://irccloud.com) essentially provides bouncers as a service, though their server software is closed-source at the time of writing.
 It is fairly popular as it serves as a convenient and possibly cheaper alternative to setting up a bouncer yourself on a VPS.
 In addition to its webchat, it also has apps for